HiPeople21/LC_CS_Project/report.md

 - Christmas Day
 - St Stephen's Day

 This now meant that my target demographic shifted a bit, to people who would commute during holidays, which targets tourists more as well.
-However the data I had is still just a portion of Dublin, mostly within the M50.
+However the data I had is still just for a portion of Dublin, mostly within the M50.

 ## 3. Plan and Design